Ingensi/dockbeat/README.md

     - ENV : `SHIPPER_TAGS`
     - Beats variable : `shipper.tags`
     - Default value : none
+    - Node: This variable is an array of string, escape special chars when using in command line.
   - Dockerbeat log level
     - ENV : `DOCKERBEAT_LOG_LEVEL`
     - Beats variable : `logging.level`
     - Default value : `error`

-When launching it inside a docker container, you can modify the environement variables using the `-e` flag :
+When launching it inside a docker container, you can modify the environment variables using the `-e` flag :

 ```bash
 docker run -d \